 Meerkats, Suricata suricatta, are in category least concern on the IUCN red list.

 Discover more incredible African scenes like this one of the two Meerkats scouting.
 Explore our African portfolio.
-In our nature photography portfolios, you can license and purchase photographic prints.
+In our nature photography portfolios, you can license and purchase wall art prints.